308cait2019/UndergradThesis/README.md

 relationships.
 Instead, we apply an avenue of approach via graph theory.
 We gather data on Lake Erie’s western basin, allowing examination of the native white and yellow perch populations’ analogous or cross-pernicious trends, finding they are due to diet and ecosystem health agents.

+Attached is sample data from 2014 or multi-year data, Jupyter Notebooks for figures made, and one R file for the graphs that determined prey threshold or cutoff points for analysis, or histograms.